 I’m not a massive fan of chrome, so for me, the Black version is perfect.
-Its matte black, stealthy appearance is more my style, and everybody knows that anything matte black is cool, think Stealth bomber and you get the picture.
+It’s matte black, stealthy appearance is more me.
+Everybody knows that matte black is cool, think Stealth bomber, and you get the picture.

-However, it still feels just as pokey.
+However, it still feels just as good.
 The T120 HT (High Torque) engine makes 76Hp.
-First thoughts are that isn’t a lot, but it’s definitely as much as is needed, plus the bobber gets a unique tune from the T120, giving more torque further down the rev range compared to the standard T120 in the Bonneville.
+First thoughts are it isn’t a lot, but it’s as much as is needed, plus the bobber gets a different tune from the T120, giving more torque further down the rev range compared to the standard T120 in the Bonneville.
 The grunt made overtaking easy and carving through both rural and urban a doddle.

 The soundtrack through the matte black, slash cut cans is grunty, a welcome relief from the wail of 4 cylinder sports bikes.
 If you are feeling particularly rebellious, then there’s a Vance and Hines aftermarket kit.
 A lovely induction bark follows every time you crank the throttle open, and it becomes very addictive.

 You’ve seen the videos of custom bobber style bikes being used properly grounding out in the corners.
 I found no issues with ground clearance on the bobber.
 The seat is comfy, and soaks up road bumps, as does the suspension, the suspension feels firm, it’s pleasantly firm, but I wouldn’t want it any softer.

 While still retaining the old school cool looks from the outside the Triumph Bobber Black is high tech.
 Featuring abs, electronic throttle and cruise control, all of them handy.
 The cruise control is a godsend and works with a simple press of the button.
 Press the button, and it will hold that speed, press the button, or touch the brakes and the system disengages.